pystol/pystol-galaxy/actions/roles/log/README.md

 # Log role

-Used to foce update a custom resource, for example in the case of a failure.
+Used to force an update in a custom resource, for example in the case of a failure.

+This is the role called when the user triggers an action that do not exist to mark the action as failed.

 ```
 ansible -m include_role \